nasa/trick/docs/developer_docs/Variable-Server.md

 In each job:
 - default_data: Initialize the listening socket with any port
 - initialization: If the user has requested a different port, set that up.
 Start the listening thead.
-- preload_checkpoint: call methods of all VariableServerListenThreads and VariableServerThreads to pause in preparation for checkpoint
+- preload_checkpoint: call methods of all VariableServerListenThreads and VariableServerSessionThreads to pause in preparation for checkpoint
-- restart: recreate listening threads if necessary, and call restart methods of all VariableServerListenThreads and VariableServerThreads
+- restart: recreate listening threads if necessary, and call restart methods of all VariableServerListenThreads and VariableServerSessionThreads
 - top_of_frame, automatic_last, freeze, freeze_automatic: Loop through all VariableServerSessions and call the appropriate copy_data_ variant
-- shutdown: cancel all VariableServerListenThreads and VariableServerThreads
+- shutdown: cancel all VariableServerListenThreads and VariableServerSessionThreads

 The VariableServer implements part of the dataflow for commands that come in through the input processor.